 Best Travel Car Seat: WayB Pico

-The WayB Pico portable car seat for forward-facing kids (age 2+) will blow your mind–we get asked about it almost every time we bring it out with us.
+The WayB Pico portable car seat for forward-facing kids (age 2+) will blow your mind–we get asked about it almost every time we bring it out with us, which is often!

 For any parent who has traveled with a kid age 0-5, hauling the awkward and cumbersome car seat alongside your luggage, all while keeping tabs on your kids, is probably one of the worst parts of family travel.
 The WayB Pico fills the gap by being lightweight (8 pounds as compared to our Cleck Foonf which weighs 33 pounds), foldable, and compact, and so easy to set up.
 It is expensive—$475 with a carrying case—but totally worth it and has a great resale value.
 Plus you’ll be supporting a BIPOC-run company; WayB’s CEO and co-founder Tio Jung is of Korean descent.